-**Check ‘Trouser Art’ section for poems**
+**Check ‘Trouser Art’ section for poems and songs**

 Trousers for All is a UK-wide group that campaigns to give girls the option of wearing trousers as part of their school uniform.
 It is managed by parents of girls who have been, or are currently, prohibited from doing so, to create awareness about the issue and support others to obtain that right for all girls.

 Although most UK schools have introduced trousers for girls into their uniform codes in the last twenty years, some continue to ban them and will send home any girl who turns up wearing trousers.
 The ban on trousers for girls covers the entire spectrum of schools: primary, secondary, public and private, faith and non-faith.
 There are no rational arguments that justify this ban – only prejudice.

 Are you involved in, or thinking about starting, a campaign against the ban on girls wearing trousers?
 Then join our Facebook group and follow us on Twitter.